volt-protocol/ethereum-credit-guild/credit.md

 An GUILD holder can burn their tokens for a pro rata share of the system surplus (likely with some fee) so long as this does not push the system below a minimum reserve ratio (ie, 5%), and at a maximum rate of X tokens burnt per period such that this mechanism cannot destabilize the CREDIT price.

 In this way, **the interest rate on CREDIT is determined entirely through a decentralized market process**.
 If GUILD holders want to prioritize growth, they can accumulate capital in the surplus buffer, which drives up the CREDIT price.
 If they want to take profits, they can do so by burning their tokens in exchange for CREDIT, effectively reducing the yield paid out to credit holders.

-Anyone can call a loan issued by the protocol by paying the call fee in either credits or GUILD.
-If the position's debt is larger than the `maxCreditsPerCollateralToken` defined in the loan's terms, which can only occur due to accrued interest, the call fee is waived.
-Otherwise, the call fee is deducted from the borrower's debt and burnt.
-A liquidation auction occurs to repay as much as possible of the borrower's debt by selling off as little as possible of the collateral position.
-If the auction reveals the loan to be insolvent, the one who triggered the auction is rewarded by being reimbursed the call fee if one was paid plus a liquidation reward.
-If the loan was insolvent, any GUILD holders voting for that loan's terms have their balances slashed, and the CREDIT that was lost is deducted from the surplus buffer.

-It is possible for the surplus buffer balance to become negative if a loss exceeds the buffer's starting balance.
-In this case, a GUILD auction is triggered, diluting the existing GUILD holders in an attempt to recapitalize the system.
-If this auction is insufficient to fully recapitalize the protocol, the surplus buffer is zero'd out.
-The goal of this mechanism is to 1) minimize any possible loss to the CREDIT holders and 2) fairly distribute any loss that does occur.

-GUILD holders have both an individual incentive to avoid being liquidated, and a collective incentive to prevent excessive risk taking.
-They earn rewards proportional to the yield they generate, and thus an honest GUILD holder will pursue the highest +EV yield opportunity available to them, while preventing others from taking risk that will create a loss larger than that individual's pro rata share of the surplus buffer.

-So long as there is an honest minority of GUILD holders, reckless loans that endanger the system as a whole can be prevented, while the loans that do fail result in a decreased ownership stake for bad allocators.